Ivan Basso: Tinkoff-Saxo

+Post racing

+Following his exit from racing, Basso and Alberto Contador opened up Aurum bikes in 2020.

 Personal life

 Basso resides in Cassano Magnago, Italy, with his wife and four children.

 He has now purchased land in his home town to start a blueberry farm where he hopes to employ locals as well as make an investment for his retirement from cycling as the future of the European economy is uncertain.
 Basso has already begun planting; his farm is called "Il Borgo" or "the village".

+He is not related to Italian cyclist Marino Basso, nor the bicycle brand Basso.